 Despite the rise of other investment types such as ETFs, mutual funds remain the most popular type of investment for many individual investors today.
-But different mutual fund share asset classes can complicate the investment decision.
+But different mutual fund share classes can complicate the investment decision.

 You usually have the option of purchasing any of several different share classes of the same mutual fund.
 Each class typically has a different fee structure.